riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

    nonstandard security properties of signatures {{LS17}}.

-In the sequel, we assume that static DH oracles are confined to a prime-order subgroup.
+In the sequel, we assume that static DH oracles are confined to a prime-order subgroup:

-Protocols SHOULD use a prime-order group or encoding such as Decaf
+- Protocols SHOULD use prime-order groups, or encodings such as Decaf
    {{Hamburg15}} or Ristretto {{?I-D.irtf-cfrg-ristretto255-decaf448}}
- that is naturally restricted to a prime-order subgroup.
+   that are naturally restricted to a prime-order subgroup.

+- Protocols MAY require that secret scalars be congruent to 0 modulo h.

-Protocols MAY require that implementations verify p\*P = 0 before answering static DH queries if this cannot be enforced naturally by the encoding.
+- Protocols MAY require that implementations verify p\*P = 0 before
+   answering static DH queries if this can't be enforced naturally by the encoding.

 This memo does not consider the security impact of static DH oracles in a composite-order group.